The Playmaker (album): Singles

-The album's lead single, "Connect," was released on 6 October 2015 and was produced by TSpize.
-The second single, "Ezege," was released on 26 January 2016 and was produced by Del B. The third single, "Fada Fada" features Olamide and was produced by Masterkraft.
-It was released on 5 May 2016, won Song of the Year, and was nominated for Best Pop Single at the 2016 edition of the Headies.
-The producer, Masterkraft, was nominated for Producer of the Year for "Fada Fada" at the ceremony.
-The fourth single, "E Sure For Me" was released on 7 July 2016 and was produced by Kezyklef.
+The album's lead single, "Connect", was released on 6 October 2015 and was produced by TSpize.
+The second single, "Ezege", was released on 26 January 2016 and was produced by Del B. The third single, "Fada Fada" features Olamide and was produced by Masterkraft.
+It was released on 5 May 2016, won Song of the Year, and was nominated for Best Pop Single at the 2016 edition of The Headies.
+At the ceremony, Masterkraft earned a nomination for Producer of the Year for "Fada Fada".
+The fourth single, "E Sure for Me" was released on 7 July 2016 and was produced by Kezyklef.
 The fifth single, "Pino Pino" was released on 9 October 2016 and produced by Benjamz.

 Critical reception

 The Playmaker received generally positive reviews from critics.
-Joey Akan of Pulse Nigeria rated the album a 4 out of 5, stating that the Playmaker showcases his growth from a rapper to a versatile artist who seamlessly blends highlife and hip-hop.
-He highlighted the album's rich storytelling, emotional depth, and consistent production, asserting that it solidifies Phyno's status as a leading figure in Nigerian pop music.
-Wilfred Okiche of 360nobs noted that the album shows his transition from hardcore rap to a more diverse musical style, blending Igbo Folk and Highlife with commercial appeal.
-Okiche concluded, "The Playmaker is a big, sprawling, glossy, messy but ultimately worthwhile outing."
+Joey Akan of Pulse Nigeria rated the album a 4 out of 5, praising it for being "complete and consistent all through the album, giving the listener a holistic experience of the new Phyno as a man, an artiste and an industry leader", and called it a "confirmation of his present status".
+Wilfred Okiche of 360nobs said that The Playmaker was "big, sprawling, glossy, messy but ultimately worthwhile outing."

-Jim Donnett of tooXclusive rated the Playmaker by Phyno 4 out of 5, highlighting its broad musical range and the artist's ability to blend rap with other genres, making the album appealing to a wide audience.
-Donnett concluded, "[The Playmaker] is a star-spangled work that doesn’t only beam meritoriously on the rapper, it also illuminates his association in a galaxy where his producers’ efforts in defying a local boy’s template sounds are allowed to shine independently."
+Jim Donnett of tooXclusive rated the Playmaker by Phyno 4 out of 5, saying it was "a star-spangled work that doesn't only beam meritoriously on the rapper, [but] also illuminates his association in a galaxy where his producers' efforts in defying a local boy's template sounds are allowed to shine independently".
+Chiagoziem Onyekwena of Filter Free said that the album was "musically diverse" and rated it 7.8/10.